Shirley Debassige (née Dusome) is the Interim President for the Toronto York Region Métis Council.

 She is Métis through her mother’s father's line, with roots in Sutton and Penetanguishene, Ontario.

 She lives in Toronto with her husband.

-Todd Ross is a Public Affairs Consultant and is the Indigenous Health Consultant for the Toronto Central Local Health Integration Network.
-He has served as a Senior Advisor to Ontario’s Deputy Premier and Minister of Health and Long-Term Care and most recently as a Special Advisor to the President of the Métis Nation of Ontario.
+He is a Public Affairs Consultant and has served as a Senior Advisor at Queen's Park and to the President of the Métis Nation of Ontario.

 Todd is a veteran and lives in Toronto with his partner Kirk who is also Métis.